-Cow Ghee vs Buffalo Ghee: Which Is Better for Health?
+Cow Ghee vs Buffalo Ghee: Benefits, Nutrition & Which Is Better?
 (2026)

 The answer depends on your body needs.
 Cow ghee is lighter, easier to digest, and ideal for daily consumption, while buffalo ghee is heavier, richer in fat, and better for high energy requirements.